KnowOneActual/beaubremer-blog/security-policy.md

 ## Reporting a Vulnerability

 If you believe you have discovered a security vulnerability, please report it to me promptly.
-All security reports should be sent to **`support@beaubremer.com`**.
+All security reports should be submitted through the secure contact form on my main portfolio site. (https://beaubremer.com/#contact) on my main site.

 Please include a detailed description of the vulnerability, including:
 * The URL where the vulnerability was discovered.